AlanInTsukuba/name-gender-ja/index.md

 ## <a id="Introduction">Introduction</a>

-There is a compelling need estimate gender based on given names that are written in Kanji and in Japanese text.
+There is a compelling need for estimating gender based on given names that are written in Kanji and in Japanese text.
 Tools for estimating gender would enable research of gender disparities among authors, inventors, designers, politicians, government-certified bidders, licensed professionals and a wide range of other socioeconomic participants.

 Three types of data resources are in development: